Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The concentration of lipoprotein (a) in the blood increases after surgical operations, in patients with cancer, in diabetes mellitus, acute phase of rheumatism.
+The concentration of lipoprotein (a) in the blood increases after surgery, in patients with cancer, diabetes mellitus, and the acute phase of rheumatism.